-- A Method statement to be prepared for placing beams. - Work areas to be segregated with suitable pedestrian barriers. - Blocks and beams to be located close to the point of laying as possible. - Beams to be stacked on level ground and the intermediate supports placed directly one above each other.
+- A Method statement to be prepared for placing beams, including lifting plan or included on a schedule of common lifts. - Work areas to be segregated with suitable pedestrian barriers. - Blocks and beams to be located close to the point of laying as possible. - Beams to be stacked on level ground and the intermediate supports placed directly one above each other.

-- Weight of the blocks to be determined - Safe manual handling techniques to be agreed - Blocks to be located as close to the point of laying as possible. - Voids (i.e., blocks left out for services) to be covered with cones and signage placed warning of the risk of trip hazards. - Areas requiring cut blocks to be progressively filled to reduce the amount of openings/ trip hazards.
+- Safe manual handling techniques to be agreed - Blocks to be located as close to the point of laying as possible. - Voids (i.e., blocks left out for services) to be covered with cones and signage placed warning of the risk of trip hazards. - Areas requiring cut blocks to be progressively filled to reduce the amount of openings/ trip hazards.